boazbk/tcs/lec_03_computation.md

 > # {.remark title="Constructive proof" #circbypython}
-The proof of [nandcircuitthm](){.ref} is _constructive_, in the sense that it yield an explicit transformation from a program to a circuit and vice versa.
+The proof of [nandcircuitthm](){.ref} is _constructive_, in the sense that it yields an explicit transformation from a program to a circuit and vice versa.
 The appendix contains code of a _Python_ function that outputs the circuit corresponding to a program.